andybennett/ShipDesigner/md/FUTURE.md

 ### Survival

 * Design vessels / fleet then pit them against increasingly difficult encounters.
 * Resources are gained after each encounter and can be spent to repair and upgrade vessels and purchase new modules.
+    * Re-design ships in between battles, merge badly damaged ships with other ships.
 * Goal is to survive as long as you can.

 AI will retreat / FTL out when outnumbered, but may come back in subsequent encounters - chance to jump in every game turn?